 Don’t use oil or petroleum jelly to suffocate an embedded tick, because the reaction to asphyxiation is to release more potentially disease-carrying saliva.
 The same is true with holding a match to the back end of the tick.

 If you yank a tick out of your cat’s skin, you’re likely to leave the mouth parts in, which can cause irritation and possible infection.
 Instead, use a tick twister or dull tweezers to grab the tick just behind the mouth parts and use a slow pulling and twisting technique, as demonstrated in this video.
 Then place the tick in a small jar of alcohol to kill it.

 If you live in a high-tick area, be sure to use monthly flea and tick prevention.
 Ask your vet which product seems to be most effective, based on where you live and your cat’s lifestyle.
 Check yourself and any family dogs for ticks after outdoor excursions.

 You don’t need to be terrified of ticks, but you do need to be aware of the risks and take action to prevent or treat tick infestations.

-Have you seen an increase in the tick population in your area?
+Tell us: Have you seen an increase in the tick population in your area?
 Have you had to remove ticks from your cat?
 Has your cat ever developed a tick-borne illness?
-Share your tick stories in the comments.
+Share your stories abotu ticks and cats in the comments.

 About JaneA Kelley: Punk-rock cat mom, science nerd, animal shelter volunteer and all-around geek with a passion for bad puns, intelligent conversation, and role-play adventure games.
 She gratefully and gracefully accepts her status as chief cat slave for her family of feline bloggers, who have been writing their award-winning cat advice blog, Paws and Effect, since 2003.